 - Zinc: oysters, beef, crab, lobster, pork, chicken, pumpkin seeds, and yogurt

-- Thiamine: pork, fish, black beans, and enriched cereals, breads, noodles, and rice
+- Thiamine: pork, fish, black beans, and enriched cereals, bread, noodles, and rice

 A blood test can determine whether you have a deficiency in one or more of these nutrients.